-Editor's note: The sources of where the energy consumption information is obtained is FFS.

-Editor's note: What is the granularity of energy consumption information to be collected and how it is collected is FFS.

 Editor's note: How E2E energy consumption information is determined is FFS.

 Editor's note: Whether other energy related information can be exposed and how it is collected in the system is FFS.

+- New functionality exposes the energy consumption information of the QoS flow including UPF and gNB energy consumption.